DanielPalaio/Ubuntu_Setup/README.md

 # Ubuntu - Step by step tutorial to install Ubuntu desktop

-**1.** In https://ubuntu.com/download/desktop, download Ubuntu's .iso image file
+**1.** In https://ubuntu.com/download/desktop, download the pretended Ubuntu's .iso image file

 **2.** In https://rufus.ie/, download the Rufus bootloader tool, and create a bootable portable flash drive with the parameters depicted in the following image: